Holy Week Schedule

 Parish Masses & Schedule

-Saturday, March 22, 5pm - For the repose of the souls of
+Saturday, April 19 - 7pm – For the People of the Parish

 Weekday Masses

-Sunday, March 30, 9am – For the repose of the soul of Martin Quenneville
+Sunday, April 27, 9am –- For the repose of the soul Martin Quenneville

 Fr.
 John Mark Missio - Archdiocese of Toronto